praneshr/react-easy-bind/README.md

 # React Easy Bind

-A class decorator for react(compatible with normal classes as well ) which automatically binds all the properties of the class and provides a powerful API to work with react event callbacks.
+A class [decorator](https://github.com/wycats/javascript-decorators) for react(compatible with normal classes as well ) which automatically binds all the properties of the class and provides a powerful API to work with react event callbacks.

 ### Installation
 ```
 npm i react-easy-bind --save-dev
 ```

+### Heads up

+Please configure your build system/[babel](https://babeljs.io) if you are using `react-auto-bind` as a **decorator**.

+Please check [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) for more details.

 ### Usage
 ``` javascript